THE COUNCIL ON STUDENT AFFAIRS AND FEES (COSAF)

 Chancellor’s Administrative Advisory Committee

 The Council on Student Affairs and Fees (referred to henceforth in the bylaws as “COSAF” or “the Council”) serves as the primary agency for channeling student input into decisions regarding the level and use of student fees that serve as the funding source for a variety of student programs, services, and facilities at UC Davis.
-It consolidates the charges of two former Administrative Advisory Committees: The Campus Unions Recreation Board (CURB) and the Student Service Fee Administrative Advisory Committee (SSFAAC).
 This Administrative Advisory Committee reports to the UC Davis Chancellor through the Vice Chancellor of Student Affairs and the Vice Chancellor of Finance, Operations and Administration department (FOA).

 COSAF is one of 11 UC Davis Administrative Advisory Committees that provide an opportunity for faculty, staff, and students to participate in the governance of UC Davis.
 The Administrative Advisory Committees serve in an advisory capacity to address topics such as the arts, athletics, childcare, student services, research, transportation and parking services, and safety.

 COSAF was established to advise the Chancellor through the Vice Chancellor of Student Affairs and the Vice Chancellor of FOA on:

 - The use of the Student Services Fee (SSF) and Campus Based Fees (CBF) as they relate to the need, quality, and efficiency of student support services and activities.

 - The use of CBF in accordance with referendum language.

 - The review and approval of annual CPI adjustments for CBF.

 - The delivery of programs and services supported by SSF and CBF.